Naděžda Plíšková: Prints and drawings

 Naděžda Plíšková already attracted attention with her bravura drawings and graphic sheets at group exhibitions of young artists in the early 1960s.
 Her work is still relevant today, although the subjects of her best-known works reflect the state of society before 1970.
 They show her penetrating intelligence, her lively sense of humour and sharp irony, as well as expressing the absurdity of specific life situations.

 In her first drawings, she still refers to informel and the legacy of surrealism (Couple, 1963, The Jealous Beetle, 1966), but gradually concentrates on ironic reflection on contemporary themes (On the Subject of Caesar's Thumb, 1970).
 Her work from the 1960s was permeated by the invention, hope and perhaps even naivety of a decade that has fundamentally influenced everything that has happened in art since.

 Naďa Plíšková could probably be described as a successor to the Dadaists.
 Her graphic works have their own order, which is, however, prompted by the strange rules governing an absurd world where everything is turned upside down (Me, 1970).
-With her artistic virtuosity, she was able to elevate even banal subjects to a work of art and at the same time relativize the work itself by challenging its destruction (Little Erotic Box, 1973).
+With her artistic virtuosity, she was able to elevate even banal subjects to a work of art and at the same time relativise the work itself by challenging its destruction (Little Erotic Box, 1973).
 She had an amazing imagination, with which she was able to react with light exaggeration to the unquestionable values of the past (Mona Lisa, 1968; The Memory of Botticelli, 1968; Hieronymus Bosch's Dice, 1973) and to relativise everyday situations (Triptych, 1967).
-Plíšková reflected her position as a woman in the predominantly patriarchal society of banned artists and the underground in an original way, e.g. with sarcastic designs from the 1990s for her monument, or a graphic commentary on the promoted ideal of the perfect young female body (Re-stiching, 1968).
+Plíšková reflected her position as a woman in the predominantly patriarchal society of banned artists and the underground in an original way, e.g. with sarcastic designs from the 1990s for her monument, or a graphic commentary on the promoted ideal of the perfect young female body (Re-stitching, 1968).